osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

              opensciencegrid/stash-cache:stable
 ```

-### Multiple Disks ###
+### Multiple disks ###

-For caches that store over `10 TB` or that have assigned space for storing the cached files over multiple partitions (`/partition1, /partition2, ...`) we recommend the following.
+For caches that store over 10 TB or that have assigned space for storing the cached files over multiple partitions
+(e.g. `/partition1, /partition2, ...`) we recommend the following:

-1. Create a config file `90-my-stash-cache-disks.cfg` with the following contents
+1. Create a config file `90-my-stash-cache-disks.cfg` with the following contents:

         :::file
         pfc.spaces data